caseyscarborough/rails-blog/README.md

 # Rails Blog

 This is a very basic blog built using Rails 4 and Ruby 2.0.
+It currently has the functionality of creating, updating, and deleting posts.
 More functionality to come.

 ## Using the application